Chair of the Commission on Christian Education

-When Rev. Daniels, arrived at Eliza Turner in 1989, the church had taken in less then 12 members that year.
+When Rev. Daniels, arrived at Eliza Turner in 1989, the church had taken in less than 12 members that year.
 The next year the membership had grown to over 500.
 The success of this ministry was swift but short-lived because of the civil war, which broke out in Liberia December 1989.
 This senseless war destroyed all that had been gained there.

-In 1992 Rev. Daniels organized a ministry school which has developed into a seminary.
+In 1992, Rev. Daniels organized a ministry school which has developed into a seminary.
 It was named in honor of Bishop John Richard and Rev. Dr. Cecelia W Bryant.
 It was formally named as the Bryant School of Ministry, “BSOM”.
 It is known as the Bryant Theological Seminary.

 Under the dynamic Afro-centric visionary leadership of Bishop C. Garnett Henning, Sr. Bishop Daniels played an integral role in organizing the AME University in Monrovia, Liberia.

-Bishop Daniels is also founder of Frank M. Reid, Jr. Christian School in Liberia emphasizing spiritual and academic excellence and Christian moral standards.
-The vision for the F M Reid, Jr. Christian School is to influence student behavior in such a way as to dissuade anti-social behaviors and encourage students’ tolerance of their differences.
+Bishop Daniels is also founder of Frank M. Reid, Jr. Christian School in Liberia, emphasizing spiritual and academic excellence and Christian moral standards.
+The vision for the F. M. Reid, Jr. Christian School is to influence student behavior in such a way as to dissuade anti-social behaviors and encourage students’ tolerance of their differences.
 The effectiveness of this emphasis was evidence in the school’s growth.
 The school began with about 25 students in 1992, and by 1996, enrollment had reached several hundred with present enrollment exceeding our expectation.
 F. M. Reid, Jr. Christian School now has a long waiting list because of lack of space.

 In August of 2002, the AME University confers the Doctor of Divinity upon the Rev. David Rwhynica Daniels, Jr. (Degree of Doctor of Divinity (D. D. Honoris Causa) Bishop David R. Daniels, Jr. holds a Master of Divinity degree from Lutheran Theological Seminary in Columbia, South Carolina.
 He is trained in Clinical Pastoral Counseling and holds an Advanced Pastoral Clinical Education certificate.
 He was awarded a Bachelor of Science degree Magna cum Laude in Business Administration from Allen University.
 He has also studied at the University of South Carolina.

-Rev. Daniels is the consummate prophet, fearlessly committed to the directive of the Great Commission.
+Bishop Daniels is the consummate prophet, fearlessly committed to the directive of the Great Commission.
 He reflects the characteristics of Old Testament prophets in many different ways.

-Rev. Daniels laments over Liberia just like Jeremiah lamented over Jerusalem.
-Of Liberia’s situation, he states “Liberia is a country of repatriated ex-slaves from the United States and brothers and sisters they met there.
-Out of ignorance, we forgot that we were all inter- depended and needed each other to survive and progress as a prosperous nation.
+Bishop Daniels laments over Liberia just like Jeremiah lamented over Jerusalem.
+Of Liberia’s situation, he states, “Liberia is a country of repatriated ex-slaves from the United States and brothers and sisters they met there.
+Out of ignorance, we forgot that we were all inter- dependent and needed each other to survive and progress as a prosperous nation.
 We reinstituted a quasi-slavery system God liberated us from in the United States of America.
-We begin to oppress each other and killed each other.
+We begin to oppress each other and kill each other.
 We adopted the ways of the country of our oppression and enslavement; we brought back with us the spirit of oppression.
-But, my consolation comes from Jeremiah 29:10, “Thus saith the Lord, after your period of captivity I will visit you and perform my good word toward you, in causing you to return to this place.
+But, my consolation comes from Jeremiah 29:10, “Thus saith the Lord, after your period of captivity, I will visit you and perform my good word toward you, in causing you to return to this place.
 I know the thoughts I have for you…of peace not of evil…ye shall seek me and find me…and I will gather you from all the nations…and bring you again into the place whence I caused you to be carried away captive.”

-On July 5, 2004, God answered the long-awaited prayer of Rev. David R. Daniels, Jr. to go back to be used by God “To Make a Positive Difference” when he got elected and consecrated as the 124th Bishop of the African Methodist Episcopal Church in Indianapolis, Indiana.
+On July 5, 2004, God answered the long-awaited prayer of Rev. David R. Daniels, Jr. to go back to be used by God “To Make a Positive Difference” when he was elected and consecrated as the 124th Bishop of the African Methodist Episcopal Church in Indianapolis, Indiana.
 Bishop Daniels received the highest number of votes among the eight bishops elected.
 He got elected on the third ballot with 1391 votes out of 1428 votes cast on the third ballot.